Twelve Faculty Selected as 2018-19 TIDE Ambassadors (Teaching for Inclusiveness, Diversity, & Equity)

 TIDE Ambassadors 2016-17: Anne Ciecko, Paige Warren, Raeann Leblanc, and David McLaughlin engaged in a small group discussion

-The overarching purpose of the program is to establish a learning community that offers participating faculty fellows sustained opportunities to engage with and support each other as well as to learn together.
+The overarching purpose of the program is to establish a learning community that offers participating faculty fellows sustained opportunities to engage with and support each other as well as to learn together so that they are able to develop the knowledge and skills to share this learning with the UMass community.
 Experiential, collaborative, and reflective learning are integral elements of the TIDE program.

 Throughout the fellowship year, participants:

 - Engage in reflective practices, developing self-awareness and sharing their own experiences, successes, failures, and concerns with inclusive teaching and engaging students with diversity-related topics.

 - Engage in experiential learning activities to gain experience with inclusive teaching practices.

 - Explore scholarship, theoretical frameworks, and various perspectives to build and enhance their capacity to teach diverse students inclusively and equitably.

 - Participate in discussions, considering insights from relevant literature and exchanging ideas on how one can use inclusion and equity models to support deeper and more respectful learning.

 - Put into practice what they learn to their own course design and pedagogical practices, reflect on this, and gain feedback from peers and facilitator.